Calgary Homeless Foundation and Adaptive Case Management

 When can I invoice for ACM?

-The invoice can only be issued at the end of each month.
-Agencies may only be paid after a family is housed.
+The invoice can only be issued at the end of each month, and client costs may only be paid after a family is housed.
+Case management hours that fall within the maximum amount for each month may be invoiced up to 60 days before the family is housed.

 Who should I send the invoice to?